-The bq24150 has a unique battery detection scheme during the start up of the charger.
-At VBUS power up, if the timer is in 32-minute mode, the bq24150 starts a 32ms timer when exiting from short circuit mode to PWM charge mode.
-If the battery voltage is charged to recharge threshold ($V{(OREG)} - V{(RCH)}$) and the 32ms timer is not yet expired, the bq2150 determines battery is not present; then stops charging and immediately goes to the high impedance mode.
-However, if the 32ms timer is expired when the recharge threshold is reached, the charging process continues as a normal battery charging process.
-This unique feature makes bq24150 compatible with USB charging specifications.
+The bq24150A has a unique battery detection scheme during the start up of the charger.
+At VBUS power up, if the timer is in 32-minute mode, the bq24150A starts a 32ms timer when exiting from short circuit mode to PWM charge mode.
+If the battery voltage is charged to recharge threshold $(V{(OREG)} - V{(RCH)})$ and the 32ms timer is not expired yet, the bq2150A determines that the battery is not present; then stops charging and immediately goes to the high impedance mode.
+However, if the 32ms timer is expired when the recharge threshold is reached, the charging process continues as in the normal battery charging process.